ethanblocklab/soplace/README.md

 # So Place - 2.5D Grid-Based Placement Game

-A 2.5D isometric grid-based placement game built with Next.js and Phaser where players can drag and drop buildings and objects onto a map.
+A 2.5D isometric grid-based placement game built with Next.js and Phaser where players can drag and drop items and objects onto a map.

 ## Features